Updated January 2023

 Everyone wants to find a career that is both professionally and personally rewarding.
-We all want to strike that perfect balance between financially stability, and feeling inspired to go to work each day.
+We all want to strike that perfect balance between financial stability and feeling inspired to go to work each day.

-This is what motivates us to seek out training, find our "tribe", and apply for jobs that deliver a sense of meaning along with a steady paycheck.
+This is what motivates us to seek out training, find our "tribe," and apply for jobs that deliver a sense of meaning along with a steady paycheque.

 Are you suited to the life of a paralegal?
 Exactly how would you be helping others in this role, and is there job security?
 What does training involve?

 Well, you've come to the right place, because these are the exact questions we're dealing with in this post.

 We're looking at both the practical and personal side of becoming a paralegal, including the latest employment forecasts, required skills, career options, and motivational factors.

 Is a paralegal career right for you?
 Let's find out.